-To print an estimate report
+To print an estimate report:

-- 1 Open an estimate.
-(You must have an estimate open because the report information comes from the current estimate.) - 2 In the Reports group of the Home tab, select the report you want to print. - (In classic view, select your report from the Reports menu). - 3 In the report window, click [Print], [Preview], or [Export] to print, preview, or export the selected report. - 4 (Optional) You can customize your reports.
+- 1. Open an estimate.
+(You must have an estimate open because the report information comes from the current estimate.) - 2.
+Do one of the following: - On the ribbon, select the Reports tab, and then from the Estimate Reports group, click the report you want to print. - In classic view, select Reports menu, and then select the report you want to print. - 3.
+In the report window, click [Print], [Preview], or [Export] to print, preview, or export the selected report.

-To customize the report, from the report window, click [Report Options] to open the Report Options window.
+- 4. (Optional) If you want to customize the report: - a.
+From the report window, click [Report Options] to open the Report Options window.

+b.
 In the Report Options window, you can select which records print, sort the report information, change the fonts or colors, change the page setup, set up headers and footers, or set up a signature block.